sjaakjules/Vault-Megafauna/project-structure.dissemination.isea.application2.md

 - Endling is tragic but it is also not the end with traces, relationships, influences remaining.
 What are they?
 Examples?
 - On the other hand, the living can be experientially, functionally, culturally impoverished or extinct, with important meanings and relations no longer actual or accessible.
 Examples?

+## References

+Jørgensen, Dolly.
+“Endling, the Power of the Last in an Extinction-Prone World.” _Environmental Philosophy_ 14, no. 1 (2017): 119–38. https://doi.org/10/f3thfv.

 ## Knowing an Endling (Thematic Statement 200-500 words)

+>Endling (n.)
+The last surviving individual of a species of animal or plant.
+The National Museum of Australia

 Scientists describe an endling as the last known individual of a species.